 This a new competition that we founded to meet the growing demand for debating opportunities for first to third year students.
 In its first year of existence 40 teams registered.
-This competition will be run in the second term and it is expected sign up will advance the past two years.
+This competition will be run in the second term and it is expected sign up will advance last year.
 The competition operates in a similar fashion to the main schools competition with three rounds and a grand final.

 This competition is beneficial to students as they are getting valuable public speaking and debating experience from a younger age, allowing them to become much more confident in themselves and become extremely talented competitive debaters.

 Modelled after another prestigious university competition, the Irish Mace, the Munster Mace is one of our most popular events.
 Its format differs from the main schools and junior schools format as this is a one day competition with three rounds of unprepared debate and a final.
 The motions are released 15 minutes before each debate begins.
 This type of debating is called mace debating and provides students with great preparation for college debating as this is the most popular format used.
 As it is a one day event, we recruit some of the best debaters and judges from UCC and the other Irish institutions to adjudicate, giving students constructive feedback for their next competition.

 UCC Philosophical Society had the honour of hosting the All Ireland Final in both 2011 and 2013.
 This was a great privilege and achievement for the society as these occasions are the only times for the final to be held outside of Dublin in over 30 years.
 This is testament to the dedication of the dedicated schools working group that exists in UCC.
 We have had video messages of support from Joan Burton, Miriam O’Callaghan, Bryan Dobson, Matt Cooper and Michael Martin for the finalists played at the final last year.
 The final is a gala affair and UCC enjoys a strong reputation as a welcoming host.